FFAR Grant Addresses Precision Irrigation Scheduling for Specialty Crops

 - Sustainable Water Management

 BOULDER (November 20, 2020) – Farmers growing specialty crops, like fruits, vegetables and tree nuts, currently lack access to cost-effective irrigation guidance tools.
 Due to the complexities of farming diversified crops with different growth patterns and water requirements, specialty crops are often over-irrigated.
 Precision irrigation, including automated or remotely controlled systems, can address these challenges.
-The Foundation for Food and Agriculture Research (FFAR) awarded a $500,000 grant to GeoVisual Analytics to improve precision irrigation tools for specialty crop growers.
+The Foundation for Food & Agriculture Research (FFAR) awarded a $500,000 grant to GeoVisual Analytics to improve precision irrigation tools for specialty crop growers.
 The University of Arizona Yuma Center of Excellence for Desert Agriculture (YCEDA), the University of California and Western Growers Association (WGA) provided matching funds and/or in kind support for a total investment of $1.3 million.